malike/elasticsearch-report-engine/README.md

 HTML Reports provides an alternative for use cases where reports should not be sent as an attached file.

-The generates [base64 encoded]() stream of the HTML report generated.
+The generates [base64 encoded](https://en.wikipedia.org/wiki/Base64) stream of the HTML report generated.
 There's also an option to return the HTML string instead of the base64 encoded string.

  `` HTML Sample Request ``

-    curl -H "Content-Type:applicaition/json" -XPOST "http://localhost:9201/_generate"  -d '{}'
+    curl -H "Content-Type:application/json" -XPOST "http://localhost:9201/_generate"  -d '{}'

   `` Parameters `` <br/>
   i. <br/>